eisengrind/docker-altv-server/README.md

   <p>Removed support for .NET versions older than .NET 6</p>
 </div>

-## About

-The Docker image for the alt:V server including all commonly used modules.
-Currently, the `js-module` and the `csharp-module` are supported.
-Your module can of course be added too!
-Feel free to make a PR to add your module!

 ## Usage

 To get started just run the Docker image as follows: